 If you are going to consider using this approach, I highly recommend you also read Daniel Zacarias explanation of the Kano Model as well as how to implement and fully utilize it.
 He provides an insightful overview and deconstructs the methodology and application of this approach step-by-step.

-Rock Your Digital MVP Product
+Rock Your Digital Minimum Viable Product

 Each prioritization approach has its place and can prove to be immensely beneficial.
 But, there are no shortcuts when it comes to prioritizing the right things.
 The process of gathering continuous feedback and refining your product or service is the core product management.
 This practice is not only about creating something customers need or even love.
 It is a business practice that delivers outstanding solutions.